-- Take out a credit card with a good sign-up bonus.
+- Take out a credit card with an excellent sign-up bonus.
 Many credit cards offer a bonus for spending a certain amount of money within a certain amount of time.
-Usually, you spend enough money before Passover to qualify for the bonus which can put money back in your pocket.
+Usually, you spend enough money before Passover to qualify for the bonus, which can put money back in your pocket.
 As always with credit cards: Don’t spend more money than you would have just to meet the bonus.
 Don’t spend a dollar just to save a dime!
-I do not recommend getting a credit card unless you can pay if off in full!
+I do not recommend getting a credit card unless you can pay it off in full!

-- Plan you Menu Accordingly.
-Make a menu that is centered around what is cheap and easily available.
-Here is how to make a yom tov meal on a budget.
+- Plan your Menu Accordingly.
+Make a menu that is centered around what is cheap and readily available.
+Here is how to make a Yom Tov meal on a budget.

 - Do without.
-If you can’t afford it, think about whether you really NEED it or you just really WANT it.
+If you can’t afford it, think about whether you really NEED it or just REALLY want it.
 Then put it back.

 Jewish Holidays are usually expensive, but that doesn’t mean you can’t make it work!
 You can celebrate all the Jewish Holidays on a Dime!